The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

-revealing the relation to (\ref{eq:intro-MDI}).
-The construction of our inward fields makes heavy use of the structure of $\Sigma^2$ and $\Sigma^3$ where the different cells meet in threes and in fours, as well as of the negligibility of $\Sigma^4$.
-In practice, we can only ensure the above property of the $X_i$'s approximately (in a variety of senses detailed in Proposition \ref{prop:inward-fields}) \item All of the above components are then used in the proof of Theorem \ref{thm:flat}, which is the main new ingredient in this work and of independent interest.
-In particular, it verifies: \begin{theorem}[Stable Regular Clusters] A stable regular $q$-cluster in $\R^n$ ($2 \leq q \leq n+1$) with respect to $\gamma$ has convex polyhedral cells (up to null-sets), and effective dimension at most $q-1$. \end{theorem} Note that in the single-bubble case $q=2$, this implies that the cells must be complementary halfspaces.
+In practice, we can only \emph{approximately} ensure that our inward fields have constant normal components, due to the fact that the normal to $\Sigma_{ij}$ is only guaranteed to be $C^{0,\alpha}$ smooth near the quadruple-set $\Sigma^3$, whereas to obtain a uniquely defined flow $F_t$, we need to construct, at the very least, a \emph{Lipschitz} vector-field.
+To ensure that the $|\nabla^\tang X^{\n_{ij}}|^2$ term in (\ref{eq:intro-formula-simplified}) can be made arbitrarily small for our approximate inward fields, our curvature-integrability is crucially used once again -- see Proposition \ref{prop:inward-fields}. \item All of the above work culminates in the proof of Theorem \ref{thm:flat}, which is the key ingredient in the proof of Theorem \ref{thm:main-I-I_m} and of independent interest.
+In particular, it verifies: \begin{theorem}[Stable Regular Clusters] A Gaussian-stable regular $q$-cluster in $\R^n$ ($2 \leq q \leq n+1$) has flat interfaces.
+Moreover, its cells are (up to null-sets) convex polyhedra with at most $q-1$ facets, and the effective dimension is at most $q-1$. \end{theorem} Note that in the single-bubble case $q=2$, this implies that the cells must be complementary halfspaces.
 If instead of regularity one makes the stronger assumption that the entire topological boundary of the single-bubble is smooth, the case $q=2$ of Theorem \ref{thm:intro-stable} was proved by McGonagle and Ross in \cite{McGonagleRoss:15} (see also \cite{Italians-SharpGaussianIsopStability,Rosales-StableSetsForGaussianMeasures}).
 For $q \geq 3$ (including the double-bubble case $q=3$), Theorem \ref{thm:intro-stable} is new.